The Conduit towers over Khael-Vorath in Signal Decay

 The Miasma Flats

-Krix the Salvager figured out why.
+Krix the Salvager worked out why.

 At the heart of the Flats, submerged in a thermal lake that registered sixty degrees on approach, Dregthar waited.